InnaMeleshko/layout-designer-project-lvl2/README.md

 - Made cross-browser development for mobile and desktop versions
 - Deployed on Surge.sh

-Here is the result https://colossal-self.surge.sh/
+Here is the result marvelous-loss.surge.sh
 >>>>>>> e3002b9f5ba27d23ef7c1a546bdfb075e15f1463